Ficool

 It was a hard but willing sacrifice.

-"I rushed back to inform the young master of this, to plead for help.
-The journey back took weeks and when I finally returned, it was already too late.
-The village was cinders, the church destroyed, our home was gone.
+I rushed back to inform the young master of this, to plead for his help.
+But when I finally returned, it was already too late.

-The young master survived by a hair but lost his righteous path.
-When he woke, he said demons had razed the town for nothing more than petty spite.
-I didn't understand.
 I told him what had happened at the gates, and when he recovered enough to travel, we went to free Artie and Aisha.

 But we were too late.

 Aisha had died in captivity giving birth.
 Malnourished, she offered what little life she had left to save the child.
 Artie was kept alone in another cell for so long he learned the truth only when they threw the newborn at him without a word.
 He pieced the rest together himself.
-He was always sharp like that, even when broken.

 We never learned what they did to him in that place.
 He came out hollowed, the worst I'd ever seen him.

 "Wow, that's… I'm so sorry.
-What happened to him?
 Is he alright?
-What about the child?"
+What about their child?"

-"Too nice, boy's gone quite arrogant, right, Tim?"
+"Maybe we been too nice, boy's gone quite arrogant, right, Tim?"
 He rests a quivering hand on Tim's shoulder.

-We all sit in that moment of pleasant company, catching our breath in silence, before spit flies and laughter bursts out; loud, brash, and all unrestrained.
+We all sit in this moment of pleasant company, catching our breath in silence, before spit flies and laughter bursts out; loud, brash, and all unrestrained.
 Even the dog barks up from my lap.

 Minutes pass, and we slowly recover.